2 Stroke Carburetor Sizing

 EXAMPLES:

-Honda CR250: The calculator shows a 37.7mm carb would be best and Honda uses a 38mm.
+Honda CR250: The calculator shows a 38mm carb would be best and Honda uses a 38mm.
+I would personally want to try a 40mm (shown under the 38mm data) if I was racing it.

 I went on some forums and asked for full data on peoples rides if they had experimented with different carb sizes for the highest power.
 Here are three examples: